-Indialogue Foundation and Gandhi Smriti & Darshan Samiti (GSDS) jointly invite applications for Certificate Course in Dialogue Studies 2020-2021.
+Indialogue Foundation and Gandhi Smriti and Darshan Samiti (GSDS) jointly invite applications for Certificate Course in Dialogue Studies 2021-2022.

 Dialogue has emerged as a crucial factor in pacific resolution of conflicts across multicultural societies in the age of globalisation.
 It is fast emerging as a postmodern interdisciplinary discourse in academia.
 This course therefore aims at familiarising participants with basic concepts, theories and discourses of dialogue.
 The course would involve the theoretical application of dialogue in resolution of conflicts in cross-cultural case studies.
 It would also attempt to contribute to the frameworks of practice of dialogue.

-A combination of historical, comparative, dialogic method and inter-subjectivity would be applied in imparting teaching and conducting classes.
+A combination of historical, comparative, dialogic method would be applied in imparting knowledge and conducting classes.

 Apart from organising lectures and workshops by experts, relevant films and documentaries too will be screened during the course.

 Dialogue in the modern age has emerged as one of the most effective tools of diplomacy to address multi-layered conflict situations.
-Dialogue studies significantly contributes to the academic disciplines of international relations as well as conflict and peace studies.
+Dialogue Studies significantly contribute to the academic disciplines of international relations as well as conflict and peace studies.
 It helps shape a dialogic narrative and a democratic personality.

-A semester certificate course in dialogue studies first and foremost will produce a dialogic world citizen and enhance the capacity of the participants to re-examine and review modalities of the conflicts situations and empathise with “the other”.
-This course is therefore of significant help to not only professionals but also the layperson.
-Moreover, those with certificate course in dialogue studies will gain skills useful to work with national and international institutions promoting peace and operating in the field of resolution of conflicts.
+A semester certificate course in Dialogue Studies first and foremost will produce a dialogic world citizen and enhance the capacity of the participants to re-examine and review modalities of the conflicts situations and empathise with “the other”.
+This course is therefore of significant help to not only professionals but also to the layperson.
+Moreover, those with certificate course in Dialogue Studies will gain skills useful to work with national and international institutions promoting peace and operating in the field of resolution of conflicts.